Connect with a certified trainer for free

 Non-operative treatment

-Lower grade AC separations (type I – III), are almost always treated using non-operative treatments.
+Lower-grade shoulder separations (type I – III) are almost always treated using non-operative treatments.
 Non-operative treatments for AC separations include:

 • Placing the arm in a sling to limit movement and rest the shoulder